 As you can see, we found a reaction video to the so-called “Best singer in the world”.
 A bit of research and we find his name – Dimash Kudaibergen.

-Searching his name on Youtube show up several viral reaction with millions of views:
+Searching his name on YouTube show up several viral reactions with millions of views:

 Now comes the interesting part of the strategy. click on one of those viral videos and look at the “up next” sidebar on the right side of the page: